 You could also use a mix of sweet and tart, such as granny smith, if you'd like.
 But I don't recommend using all tart apples.

 How to Make

 These air fryer baked apples couldn't be any easier to make.
-Follow the below easy instructions on how to make.
+Follow the below easy instructions.
 It's as simple as peel, slice, mix, and fry!

 STEP 1: Peel apples, core, and slice into ½" thick slices.
-You can either use an apple corer, or else I just peeled them, cut them, and then removed the seeds from the slices that had seeds.
+You can either use an apple corer, or just peel them, cut them, and then removed the seeds from the slices that have seeds.

 STEP 2: Place peeled apple slices in a medium sized mixing bowl and add avocado oil and cinnamon.
 Mix until apples are evenly coated in oil and cinnamon.